Einsteinish/Joukowsky-Transformation-Kutta-Condition/README.md

 for the circulation sign convention we're using.

-This is probably the most useful form for your derivation because it shows that introducing the attack angle simply shifts the angular dependence from $\theta$ to $\theta - \alpha$.
+This is probably the most useful form for our derivation because it shows that introducing the attack angle simply shifts the angular dependence from $\theta$ to $\theta - \alpha$.

 ### 1.9 Appendix I - How do we get: $\frac{dW}{d\zeta} = u - iv$